jasl/activeentity/README.md

 ### Nested attributes

 Active Entity supports its own variant of nested attributes via the `embeds_one` / `embeds_many` macros.
-The intention is to be mostly compatible with ActiveRecord's `accepts_nested_attributes` functionality.
+The intention is to be mostly compatible with ActiveRecord's `accepts_nested_attributes_for` functionality.

 ```ruby
 class Holiday < ActiveEntity::Base